kongehund/osu-mapping-hotkeys/README.md

 C/V - Rotate 1°

-B and N - Add 5% volume green line on current position without silencing the following objects (B is recommended, but won't work on 1/12 and 1/16)
+B / N / Shift+N - Different ways to add a 5% volume green line on current position (B is recommended, but won't work on 1/12 and 1/16)

 A - Add a green line where you can immediately type the SV

 There's more hotkeys available, try to decipher the script if you want to find out what they are.
+(A fun experimentatal one is Ctrl+Alt+k, which will attempt to play the current position with half-time by creating a new difficulty.)

 # DEBUGGING:
 If the script doesn't work, try to increase the number after "Sleep" commands.
 This makes the script wait longer between each action.
 The number is in milliseconds.